-2.2.
-EXTERNAL BATTERY (OPTION)
+2.2 EXTERNAL BATTERY (OPTION)

-Most Multilog2 models have a connector that allows an External Battery to be connected.
+Most Multilog2WW models have a connector that allows an External Battery to be connected.
 These provide the logger with additional power capacity.

-An example is shown in Figure 2.
+An example is shown opposite.

 Various battery capacities are available.

 Always use HWM supplied batteries to ensure compatibility and safety.
 Ensure the cable supplied with the battery is suitable for the external power connector fitted to your logger.
-(6-pin and 10-pin connector versions are available.
-See also section 2.7).